-Income tax benefit was \$8.6 million and \$23.1 million for the three and six months ended June 30, 2020, respectively.
-The Company's effective tax rate was 24.7% for the six months ended June 30, 2020, respectively.
-The income tax benefit for the three months ended June 30, 2020 primarily reflects the effect of the reduction of a naked credit (described below).
-The income tax benefit for the six months ended June 30, 2020 primarily reflects the effects of a change in state taxing jurisdictions and the reduction of a naked credit (described below).
+Income tax benefit was \$14.5 million for the three months ended March 31, 2020, compared to \$0.0 million for the three months ended March 31, 2019.
+The Company's effective tax rate was 16.03% and 0% for the same periods.
+Our tax benefit for the year primarily reflects the effect of a change in state taxing jurisdictions, the reduction of a naked credit (described below), and current tax expense.

 In late 2019, the Company moved its headquarters from Minnesota to Texas.
 This move resulted in a change in the state deferred tax rate from 9.8% to 0%.
-The tax effect of this move has been recorded as a discrete item during the period.
+The tax effects of this move has been recorded as a discrete item during the period.

 The Company currently records a valuation allowance against its deferred tax assets to the extent there are indefinite lived intangibles related to investments, business interest expense and net operating losses.
-Due to the uncertain timing of the reversal of these temporary differences, they cannot be considered as a source of future taxable income for purposes of determining a valuation allowance; therefore, the deferred tax liability cannot offset deferred tax assets.
+Due to the uncertain timing of the reversal of these temporary differences, they cannot be considered as a source of future taxable income for purposes of determining a valuation allowance; therefore the deferred tax liability cannot offset deferred tax assets.
 This is often referred to as a "naked credit."
 Due to a prior deemed ownership change, net operating loss carryforwards are subject to Section 382 of the Internal Revenue Code.